Vote Smart: Tips for Voting in a U.S. Election

 Although voting seems straightforward to many people, I noticed that there are some things my friends or family members were not aware of that could make their experience easier and safer.
 About 60 million Americans have already decided their future president and representatives – whether in person or by sending off their paper ballots.

-If you’re voting for the first time or always exercise your right as a citizen, I’ve put together a list of things you should consider when voting in an election.
+Whether you’re voting for the first time or always exercise your right as a citizen, I’ve put together a list of things you should consider when voting in an election.

 Continue reading below or jump to a category: